grafana/grafana/docs/sources/features/datasources/loki.md

 - **Regex:** A Regex pattern that runs on the log message and captures part of it to as the value of the new field.
 Can only contain capture a single group.
 - URL: A URL template used to construct a link next to the field value in log details.
 Use special `${__value.raw}` to insert the value of the field.

-You can also use a debug section to see what does your fields extract and how the URL is interpolated.
-Click on Show example log message button to show text area where you can write or copy paste a log message.
+You can use a debug section to see what your fields extract and how the URL is interpolated.
+Click **Show example log message** to show the text area where you can enter a log message.
 {{< docs-imagebox img="/img/docs/v65/loki_derived_fields_debug.png" class="docs-image--no-shadow" caption="Screenshot of the derived fields debugging" >}}

 The new field with the link shown in log details: